St Richard Reynolds Catholic College: History

 St Richard Reynolds Catholic College was formally proposed by the Diocese of Westminster, in partnership with the Diocese of Southwark, in January 2012 following a campaign by the local Catholic community and others.
 It had also been a 2010 election pledge of the local council administration to "work for a Catholic secondary school".

 Richmond Council had purchased a site suitable for the proposed school in July 2011 for £8.45 million.
 A local campaign group, Richmond Inclusive Schools Campaign (RISC), and local opposition politicians said that a community academy should be considered for the site instead.
 However, Richmond Council decided to accept the Diocese of Westminster's proposals on 24 May 2012.

 The proposals for the primary school included 10 places that would be allocated without reference to faith and, from 2020, those 10 students would also have priority admission to the secondary school.
 The secondary school would otherwise prioritise admissions for Catholic children.
 The local MP Vincent Cable, and Education Secretary Michael Gove, expressed an opinion that both schools should leave 50% of their places open to the community, in line with admissions rules for new Faith Academies, but that suggestion was not adopted.

-The establishment of the school was the subject of judicial review proceedings, when RISC, backed by the British Humanist Association, unsuccessfully challenged the legality of the process by which it was set up as a Voluntary Aided school rather than an Academy.
-The judgement set a legal precedent for interpretation of the 2011 Education Act, and the school's Voluntary Aided status enabled it to bypass rules applying to new Faith Academies which would have limited the proportion of students admitted using faith selection criteria to 50%.
+The establishment of the school was the subject of judicial review proceedings, when RISC, backed by the British Humanist Association, unsuccessfully challenged the legality of the process by which it was set up as a voluntary aided school rather than an academy.
+The judgment set a legal precedent for interpretation of the Education Act 2011, and the school's voluntary aided status enabled it to bypass rules applying to new Faith Academies which would have limited the proportion of students admitted using faith selection criteria to 50%.

 The school was formally opened and blessed by Vincent Nichols, Archbishop of Westminster and Peter Smith, Archbishop of Southwark on 19 September 2013.

 In September 2014 the college launched a consultation on conversion to academy status, a move which caused controversy in the light of the school's previous preference for voluntary aided status.
 The school formally converted to academy status in December 2022, and is now sponsored by the Ascension Catholic Academy Trust, but continues to be under the jurisdiction of the Roman Catholic Diocese of Westminster.